minprog/progbg2/game/game.md

 It is hard to give specification about the grading of such a open ended assignment.
-We decided to go with two levels: "Nice game" for a working moderately interesting game and "Spectacular game" for a game that really has something extra, something surprising, something really creative.
+We decided to go with two levels: "Nice game" for a working moderately interesting game and "Spectacular game" for a game that really has something extra, surprising, creative.
 A spectacular game also has to scores well on the software quality criteria in the "Style Guide" of this course.

 - Nice game: 0.5 points added to your grade
 - Spectacular game: 1.0 points added to your grade